Musa-Stark/react-native-daily/README.md

-# react-native-daily
-Daily React Native practice and experiments.
-Built incrementally, committed daily.
+# React Native Daily Progress

+This repository tracks my daily progress learning and building with React Native.

+Each commit represents one day of focused work.
+The goal is consistency, not perfection.